opencord/service-profile/README.md

 You'll also need to create a `xos.yaml` which specifies the configuration of the onboarded XOS container, and `docker-compose-bootstrap.yml` which configures the bootstrap containers.
-Optionally, create a `cleanup.sh` to clean up between run, if your service profile requires it.
+Optionally, create a `cleanup.sh` to clean up between run, if your service profile requires it - this enables the `make cleanup` target.

 ## Utility/Convenience targets